This post is also available in: Spanish

 Final Thoughts on Mintos

-I’ve been investing on Mintos for over three years now, and I’ve seen the platform grow from strength to strength.
+I’ve been investing on Mintos for over four years now, and I’ve seen the platform grow from strength to strength.
 It’s definitely the most innovative platform at the moment in Europe, and I’m really looking forward to their morphing into a financial institution with a wider range of products, some of which I’ve already mentioned above.

-I think one should realistic and understand that this is an area of investment with a certain degree of general risk, and I would like to see Mintos to improve in certain areas as mentioned above, however when I balance the risks versus the return I feel that investing in such platforms and Mintos in particular is justified.
+I think one should realistic and understand that this is an area of investment with a certain degree of general risk, and I would like to see Mintos to improve in certain areas as mentioned above, however when I balance the risks versus the return I feel that investing in such platforms, and Mintos in particular, is justified.